PPindel/blackjack-game/README.md

 ## Design Elements

-Fully responsive design of each card (HTML and CSS built, no images to improve responsivness):
+The fully responsive design of each card (HTML and CSS built, no images to improve responsiveness):
 ![image](https://user-images.githubusercontent.com/114284732/206766312-3012e465-8ccf-440e-9b7f-d2eca159c70c.png)

 Custom modals instead of common alarms at the end of the deal: